uzmeed/MUSIC/README.md

 # Execution of the code
 -	Run the ROM_Data_gen_music_repo.m.
-It will generate the RAM data for .slx program
+It will generate the ROM data for .slx program
 -	Open MUSIC_repo_DA_I.slx / MUSIC_repo_DA_II.slx
 -	Run the program
 -	Plot the Final_Angle_DA_I / Final_Angle_DA_II.